- Industrial Clearances

 Indicates the investigation request has been received and reviewed for potentially posting an Interim Determination.
 When the requirements for an Interim determination have not been met, PSMO-I will post "Eligibility Pending" and defer adjudication until the completion of the requested investigation.

 PSMO-I does not respond to verbal inquiries from applicants regarding their interim determinations.
 If JPAS reflects Eligibility Pending, the applicants may contact Defense Manpower Data Center (DMDC), ATTN: Privacy Act Office, P.O.
 Box 168, Boyers, PA 16020-0168 for information regarding their JPAS record.
 However, if the Eligibility field is blank, PSMO-I will accept a letter from the applicant (including their full name, Social Security Number and return address) sent directly to the PSMO-I. The Applicant or FSO must provide a copy of the initial SF86 Archival version to include signature pages with the requesting letter.
-The letter and Archival SF86 should be sent to: Defense Security Service, Attn: PSMO-I, 7556 Teague Road, Suite 500 Hanover, MD 21076 .
+The letter and Archival SF86 should be sent to: Defense Security Service, Attn: PSMO-I, 7556 Teague Road, Suite 500 Hanover, MD 21076.
 PSMO-I can only respond to the applicant directly regarding privacy act information.
-Click here for guidelines that are considered during an interim determination, to include sample factors that could mitigate concerns or disqualify an individual for an interim clearance.
 Security clearance applicants should address any questions or concerns regarding a security clearance application or processing to their FSO.
-The FSO should contact the DoD Security Services Call Center for assistance if other questions arise.
+The FSO should contact the Knowledge Center for assistance if other questions arise.

 Withdrawal of Interim Clearance Eligibility